 It’s also easy to reach the inner city.
 As with other neighbourhoods in Auckland, Parnell is connected via various public transport links.
 You’ll never need to wait for more than a few minutes for a bus, taxi, or shuttle.

 Parnell only has a few hotels, making your decision a little easier.
 The only problem is deciding whether you want to stay closer to the action in the inner city or further away.
 A couple of these options are on quiet side streets, several kilometres from downtown Auckland.

-- Quest Parnell Serviced Apartments: Located near the northwestern edge of Parnell, this hotel places you closer to Newmarket and the waterfront.
-You can spend your time travelling between neighbourhoods and come back to the hotel for food in the evening.
-Multiple cafes and restaurants are found within the surrounding blocks.
+- Quest Parnell Serviced Apartments: This apart-hotel is located near the northwestern edge of Parnell.
+Staying here places you closer to Newmarket and the waterfront.
+You can spend your time travelling between neighbourhoods and return to the hotel for food in the evening.
+You’ll enjoy several cafes and restaurants within the surrounding blocks.

-- Auckland Rose Park Hotel: This quaint little boutique-style hotel is located across the street from the Dove Myer Robinson Park and Parnell Rose Garden.
-It’s a short drive from the city centre and a quick stroll to the centre of Parnell where you’ll find numerous bars and small family-owned restaurants.
+- Auckland Rose Park Hotel: This quaint boutique-style hotel is located across the street from Dove Myer Robinson Park and Parnell Rose Garden.
+It’s a short drive from the city centre and a quick stroll to the centre of Parnell.
+In the area, you’ll find numerous bars and small family-owned restaurants.

-- Quality Hotel Parnell: A modern hotel with clean, spacious rooms, this option is in the centre of Parnell.
+- Quality Hotel Parnell: This modern hotel offers clean, spacious rooms in the centre of Parnell.
 You can spend your time exploring the shops and cafes that make Parnell a pleasant place to stay.
 The hotel also has its own restaurant with a great selection of dishes.

 Other areas to stay in Auckland